 Investors purchasing 54 EC Bonds are locked in for a period of five years, during which time they are unable to liquidate their bonds.
 A disciplined approach to investing is encouraged by this long-term investment horizon.
 The power of compounding, which allows returns over time to greatly increase an investment’s total value, is often advantageous to long-term investments.

-A significant benefit is that 54 EC Bonds are being issued by organizations that have been approved by the government, including the Indian Railway Finance Corporation (IRFC), Power Finance Corporation Limited (PFC), Rural Electrification Corporation (REC), and National Highways Authority of India (NHAI).
+A significant benefit is that organizations approved by the government, including the Indian Railway Finance Corporation (IRFC), Power Finance Corporation Limited (PFC), Rural Electrification Corporation (REC), and National Highways Authority of India (NHAI), are issuing 54 EC Bonds.
 These organizations’ excellent credit ratings are a reflection of their sound financial standing and minimal default risk.

 Woona Read More:- How To Apply For A IPO?